Before the Creative Process

 If you actually want to paint, just do the opposite of Ed’s list

-and you will be well on your way 🙂
+and you will be well on your way to making great art! 🙂